marinaoreskovic/marinaoreskovic/README.md

 - 🔭 Currently working at **Addalitica** as a Full Stack Developer.
 - 🎓 Studying Systems Analysis at the **University of Buenos Aires (UBA)**.
 - 🌱 Always learning and improving my skills in both frontend and backend development.
-- ⚡ I love creating functional and elegant software that makes people's lives easier.
+- ⚡ I love creating functional and user-friendly solutions that make people's lives easier.

 ---